 Loss of Membership

-2.04 A member shall lose his membership upon failure to renew said membership within sixty (60) days following January 1.
+2.04 A member shall lose his/her membership upon failure to renew said membership within sixty (60) days following January 1.

-2.05 A member may lose his membership for any of the following reasons:
+2.05 A member may lose his/her membership for any of the following reasons:

-- If, while acting as an official representative of TARC, he performs in such a manner as to bring discredit to the Club.
+1. If, while acting as an official representative of TARC, he/she performs in such a manner as to bring discredit to the Club.

-- If he converts TARC property or facilities to personal use or otherwise demonstrates disloyalty to the Club.
+2. If he/she converts TARC property or facilities to personal use or otherwise demonstrates disloyalty to the Club.

-- If he loses his Amateur Radio license as an action of the courts or the Federal Communications Commission.
+3. If he/she loses their Amateur Radio license as an action of the courts or the Federal Communications Commission.